magic, miracles: receive my lunar letters

 1. Last week, we finalized the cover design for my book Making Magic, which you can see above.
 I was over-the-moon thrilled to find out that Sounds True had enlisted the brilliant art of Cassandra, who has done all of the art and site development for my website and is a beloved friend and my collaborator in the daily blessing collection.
 I received four images, but the above was the one that made the cut.
 We – including my husband and son and the creative design team at Sounds True and my fantastic editor – all agreed this one was just right.
 I’m so in love with it and I hope all of you are too!

 3. We have also been working with the frisky Mercury RX energy to get a ton of repairs done…our home is almost 100 years old and so there are little cracks here and crevices there that have to be taken care of.
-The magic of skilled handy people is a magic I have come to deeply appreciate – especially when I see them through the eyes of our seven year old – he knows that all handy people – the plumbers, painters, and masons are absolute wizards.
+The magic of skilled handy people is a magic I have come to deeply appreciate – especially when I see them through the eyes of our seven-year-old – he knows that all handy people – the plumbers, painters, and masons are absolute wizards.
 He follows them around asking a million questions (I don’t know where he got the habit from…) and they are so patient and kind and they actually take the time to teach him little bits of their trades.
 We are also putting in some new landscaping (yes, more herbs and more roots for the making of more custom magical goodies)!
-This is part of my extensive Uranus into Taurus personal magic making protocol.
-I’ll be posting pics on insta as we go.
+This is part of my extensive Uranus into Taurus personal magic-making protocol.

 In other exciting news: just yesterday Jasper picked up his first real book to read just for pleasure.
 He has been learning to read over the last couple of years and has been working with the smaller books that are divided into various reading levels, but yesterday was the first time he pulled a book down from his bookshelf and started to read it just for fun, just for pleasure.